jongio/vscodespaces/vscodespaces/reference/configuring.md

 ### Host Network mode

 Containers are created by default with `--network host` in the case of the default image, custom image, or custom Dockerfile scenarios.
-This allows the user to create side by side containers that would have network access to the main container.
-For docker-compose scenarios the default setting is not applied and should be specified in the docker-compose file.
+This allows the user to create side by side containers that have network access to the main container.
+For docker-compose scenarios, the default setting is not applied and should be specified in the docker-compose file.

 If a `--network` property is included in `runArgs` as part of a **devcontainer.json** file it will override this default setting.

 ### Docker socket mount

-Our service implements by default the DoD (Docker-outside-Docker) model.
-In default image scenarios the docker socket is mounted to the container, allowing the user to control docker and create side by side containers.
+Our service implements the DoD (Docker-outside-Docker) model.
+In default image scenarios, the docker socket is mounted to the container, allowing the user to control docker and create side by side containers.

-For DiD (Docker in Docker) you have to create a devcontainer.json file that references a docker image or Dockerfile with the necessary features like the `docker` image.
+For DiD (Docker in Docker) you must create a devcontainer.json file that references a docker image or Dockerfile with the necessary features like the `docker` image.
 See: [Docker](https://hub.docker.com/_/docker/)

 ### Temporary SSD mount

-For I/O intensive operations, the persistent storage that safeguards the user information might not be fast enough.

-For this reason we mount a local SSD drive to the `/tmp` folder inside the container.
+To improve I/O performance during intensive operations, we mount a local SSD drive to the `/tmp` folder inside the container.
+The exact IOPS for the `/tmp` directory depends on the Codespace SKU.
 Any operation performed in this folder will be not be persisted across suspend/resume sessions, but it will get much faster I/O performance.
-The exact IOPS for the `/tmp` directory depends on the Codespace SKU.
 This mount is applied by default in all configuration scenarios.

 It can be disabled applying the following to the **devcontainer.json** file: